williamslab/ibis/README.md

 in the same directory.
 You will need the genetio library from: https://github.com/williamslab/genetio

+Include the genetio.a file from that repository in your LD_LIBRARY_PATH environment variable.

-IBIS also requires the zlib and libpthread libraries.
+IBIS also requires the zlib library.
+OpenMP is required for parallelization, but this is included in current GCC versions.
 ### Supported input formats

 IBIS requires PLINK .bed, .bim, and .fam format data to run.
 PLINK can be run with --make-bed to convert many other forms of genetic data into this file format.